paradite/sg-tech-stack/README.md

 This is a community collaborative project.
 PRs are welcome!

 This project uses `prettier` to format the markdown files.
 Please format your markdown files before submitting a PR.

+Please ensure that the companies are sorted alphabetically.